 The delivery of social benefit schemes, such as unemployment benefit or disability benefit to the public, is one of the primary objectives of many Governments and often accounts for a sizeable proportion of their expenditure.
-They fall into two main recognition categories: Obligating Event Approach and Insurance Approach.
+They may be recognized and accounted using two main approaches: General Approach and Insurance Approach.